hutte-recipes/cicd-incremental-deployment/README.md

 ### Step 3

 - Create a PR and verify the Action was run successfully
-- Merge the PR and verify the Actions was run successfully
+- Merge the PR and verify the Action was run successfully